aaronjoseph/DataScienceNotes/Random Forest.md

 Random Forest is an ensemble tool which takes a subset of observation and a subset of variables to build a decision trees.

+Random Forest is called Random because
+1. It takes random samples of training dataset when building trees
+2. Random subsets of features are considered when splitting nodes

+In bagging technique, a data set is divided into N samples using randomized sampling.
+Then, using a single learning algorithm a model is built on all samples.
+Later, the resultant predictions are combined using voting or averaging in parallel.

 ```py
 from sklearn.ensemble import RandomForestClassifier
 RandomForestClassifier(